-Ask the Expert: RINsanity and Other Economic Challenges
+Ask the Expert: Working Through ‘RINsanity’ and Other Economic Challenges

 Feb 7, 1:00 — 1:35 PM CST

 Energy and food prices are notoriously volatile, leading economists to remove them from their core inflation measurements.
-Standing at the crossroads of these two volatile markets are Renewable Identification Numbers (RINs), the prices associated with the Renewable Volume Obligations (RVOs) set by the Renewable Fuel Standard (RFS).
-D4 RINs have taken a nosedive in recent months, with a recent peak of about 160 cents/RIN in July 2023 and currently (as of writing) sitting around 80 cents/RIN in early November 2023.
-What drivers led to this price fall?
+Standing at the crossroads of these two volatile markets are Renewable Identification Numbers (RINs) – the prices associated with the Renewable Volume Obligations set by the all-important Renewable Fuel Standard.
+D4 RINs have had their ups and downs!
+What drivers influence their price?
 How are energy markets interconnected?
 How could oil price shocks from halfway across the world impact domestic RIN prices?
 Are there other economic and market drivers shaping the domestic biofuels market?
-Join us to find out!
+Bring your questions and ask the expert!

 Speaker: